-We provide a variety of storage solutions to support local and inter-institutional research teams with data sets of all sizes, from less than 1 TB to greater than 100 TB.
+In support of Boise State’s research mission, the Office of Information Technology (OIT) provides a variety of storage solutions to support local and inter-institutional research teams with data sets of all sizes.
 Whether configuring a Windows share drive for local teams with smaller data sets or setting up a Linux NFS distributed file system, our consultants can help you get to the right storage solution.

 Needs for data transfer and sharing depend on the size of the data, how often it needs to be transferred and who needs to access it.
 Without the right plan, the process can quickly get bogged down or halted.
 Our team can help you get the right connection to move your data around for easy sharing, whether it’s using the university’s centralized 10GB fiber loop, the Idaho Regional Optical Network (IRON), Internet2, or Quilt.